 [Sub-s.
 (1) substituted by s.
-1 (a) of the Constitution Eighth Amendment Act of 2002.]
-(2) The election of members to a Municipal Council as anticipated in subsection
+1 (a) of the Constitution Eighth Amendment Act of 2002 and by s.
+3 of the Constitution Fifteenth Amendment Act of 2008.]

-(1) (a) must be in accordance with national legislation, which must prescribe a system-

-- (a) of proportional representation based on that municipality's segment of the national common voters roll, and which provides for the election of members from lists of party candidates drawn up in a party's order of preference; or - (b) of proportional representation as described in paragraph (a) combined with a system of ward representation based on that municipality's segment of the national common voters roll.

-(3) An electoral system in terms of subsection (2) must result, in general, in proportional representation.
+- (2) The election of members to a Municipal Council as anticipated in subsection (1)(a) must be in accordance with national legislation, which must prescribe a system- - (a) of proportional representation based on that municipality's segment of the national common voters roll, and which provides for the election of members from lists of party candidates drawn up in a party's order of preference; or - (b) of proportional representation as described in paragraph (a) combined with a system of ward representation based on that municipality's segment of the national common voters roll. - (3) An electoral system in terms of subsection (2) must result, in general, in proportional representation. - [Sub-s.
+(3) substituted by s.
+1(b) of the Constitution Eighth Amendment Act of 2002.] - (4) (a) If the electoral system includes ward representation, the delimitation of wards must be done by an independent authority appointed in terms of, and operating according to, procedures and criteria prescribed by national legislation.